PaulAngus/acs-newsletter-docker/readme.md

 - [x] create python script to generate tables
 - [x] create lightweight docker build file with python dependancies installed
 - [ ] [IN PROGRESS]- create multi-purpose entrypoint
-- [ ] Determine parameters required to specify tjhe action to carry out and the parameters those actions require
+- [ ] Determine parameters required to specify the action to carry out and the parameters those actions require
 - [ ] Determine simplest/most user freindly way to get those parameters into the container at or before startup.
 - [ ] Determine simplest/most user freindly way to get the results to the user
 - [ ] Deterine the best way to get the output to the CloudStack mailing lists and possibly to outside mailing lists.